MGX Investors Have Opportunity to Lead Metagenomi, Inc. Securities Lawsuit

-NEW YORK, Sept.
-28, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of stock of Metagenomi, Inc. (NASDAQ: MGX) pursuant and/or traceable to the Company's initial public offering conducted between February 9 and 13, 2024 (the "IPO") A class action lawsuit has already been filed.
+NEW YORK, Oct.
+3, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of stock of Metagenomi, Inc. (NASDAQ: MGX) pursuant and/or traceable to the Company's initial public offering conducted between February 9 and 13, 2024 (the "IPO").
+A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than November 25, 2024.

 So what: If you purchased Metagenomi stock you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.